We made it back from our Three Peaks Challenge by Bike alive!

 Before we left my parents said ‘oh, well you’re going on holiday’.
 It was definitely not a holiday.
 It was an unforgettable experience but I think there are only a select few masochist in society who would consider it a leisurely activity.

-Despite the pain, the wet tents, the snow, the soggy clothes and more and more uphills it was one of the craziest experience we’ve ever had.
+Despite the pain, the wet tents, the snow, the soggy clothes and more and more uphills it was one of the craziest experiences we’ve ever had.
 In a good way.
 I could write a whole book on the events that took place and our experience but I’ll try to keep it brief.

 Snowdon and Wales

 Our journey didn’t get off to the best of starts as our train was delayed by 3.5 hours.
 In the end we had to make 6 changes which is no easy feat with two bikes and 20kg of gear.
 Our 6 mile cycle ride to our first campsite was in darkness and rain AND Sarah got a puncture after the first 2 miles…